LedgerHQ/connect-kit/packages/connect-kit-loader/README.md

 ## Connect Kit API

-Connect Kit exports two functions, `checkSupport` and `getProvider`.
+Connect Kit exports three functions, `enableDebugLogs`, `checkSupport` and `getProvider`.

+### `enableDebugLogs`

+#### Description

+Enables debug messages on the console in case you need to diagnose a possible problem.
+Just reload the dapp to disable them.

+Once Connect Kit is loaded you can call it from the browser's developer tools console with `window.ledgerConnectKit.enableDebugLogs()` and call the other Connect Kit functions to see the messages.

 ### `checkSupport`